dpocknee/historical-permutations/README.md

 npm i historical-permutations
 ```

+**NOTE: THIS IS NOT YET WORKING - IT WILL BE UPON THE RELEASE OF VERSION 1.0.0**

 ## Testing

 Tests are written in `chai` and `mocha` and can be run through `node.js` using the command `npm test`.
 The tests are written to ensure that all of the algorithms are implemented correctly and produce all possible permutations without repetition when given an array of a certain length.